-We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!
+We visited the city for 3 days and here are the best things to do in Amsterdam in September for such a limited time span!

 Table of Contents